jobsolete/kong-api-gw-exercise/README.md

 Make sure all of these prerequisites are installed and properly configured before running this application.

-Sure!
-Here's an example of a "Quickstart Guide" section that you can add to your README.md file:

 ## Quickstart Guide

 After fulfilling the prerequisites outlined above, you can create the necessary services by running the following command in the root directory of this project: